College Administration Coordinator

 The College Administration Co-ordinator will provide an efficient and effective administrative support service to the college management team, will be a primary contact for the college student body, and will support the work of the common rooms and their executives.

-- Act as knowledgeable team member with some oversight and responsibility for the student support office.
+- Act as more knowledgeable team member with some oversight and responsibility for the student support office.

 - Resolve queries and requests for information and advice from students and escalate more specialist and complex queries or issues to more experienced team members.

-- Contribute to collaborative decision making within the team with service provision to deliver an excellent student experience in accordance with policy and procedures.
+- Contribute to collaborative decision making within the team with joint planning and team objectives to meet excellence in the stakeholder experience.

 - Work collaboratively across the organisation and/or externally with colleagues and stakeholders to deliver College administration services including support to our trusts and funds, the bodies that award them and students which benefit in terms of student welfare and experience.

 - Provide guidance and advice to resolve problems and queries for a broad range of service users.